 We kept trying to sell at street fairs, but nobody was interested.
 But more and more people were buying the pillows on Ebay.
 I also put online our bedspreads, tablecloths, pillow cases and stuff, but the only thing that sold were the Thai pillows.

-I bought the domain name houseofthailand.com (not cheap) and we started our own website.
+I bought the domain name houseofthailand.com and we started our own website.
 I always thought that our Ebay store would be our main selling point, but hoped that our own website would sell enough to make it worthwhile.
 Again, I was completely wrong.
 Almost immediately our website had sales that surpassed our little Ebay store.
 People were buying Thai pillows.
 We quickly sold out.

 Alls Well that Ends Well